 Here’s how I spent an awesome day getting drunk and fat in Red Hook, an itinerary I hope you’ll copy during your trip to NYC.

 Tip: Need a NYC tour guide?
-Check out my custom tours and photo safaris for your next trip and see New York through the eyes of a local.
+Check out my custom photo tours for your next trip and see New York through the eyes of a local.

 Let’s start with a little history lesson of Red Hook, named for its shape (“hoek” means “point” in Dutch) and red clay soil, as the neighborhood has plenty of it.
 There was a time when the cobbled streets we see today were mainly swampland known as Cypress Tree Island.
 As the area was relatively high in elevation — 40 to 50 feet — George Washington ordered Fort Defiance to be built here, outfitted with four cannons in an effort to dismay British troops during the American Revolution.
 This is why you’ll find many Red Hook streets named after Revolutionary War generals, as well as information displays around the neighborhood.